 is injective.
 The left-hand side module is $\varpi$-divisible of $\cO$-corank $\ell_0$.
-If we are in the ordinary case, let us furthermore assume $(STDIST)$, then the cokernel of $GV$ is the Tate-Shafarevitch group $\Sha^1(F,\Ad(\rho_\pi)^\ast(1)\otimes K/\cO)$ and is finite.
-Moreover, its $\cO$-Fitting ideal is the same as the one of $\Sel(F,\Ad(\rho_\pi)\otimes K/\cO)$. \end{thm} The key step to prove this theorem is Proposition \ref{surj}.
+The cokernel of $GV$ is the Tate-Shafarevitch group $\Sha^1(F,\Ad(\rho_\pi)^\ast(1)\otimes K/\cO)$ and is finite.
+Moreover, If we are in the ordinary case, let us furthermore assume $(STDIST)$, then its $\cO$-Fitting ideal is the same as the one of ${\Sel}^?(F,\Ad\,\rho_\pi\otimes K/\cO)$. \end{thm} The key step to prove this theorem is Proposition \ref{surj}.
 A similar result, under stronger assumptions, is proven in the course of the proof of \cite[Theorem 15.2]{GV18}.
 However, under our assumptions, the proof given there doesn't seem to work.
 Our approach is different and involves only commutative algebra.
 The last part of the statement is proved in Proposition \ref{Sha-Selmer}.

 Actually, under the same assumptions , we can also define a graded version $GV^\bullet$ of the Galatius-Venkatesh homomorphism $GV$.
 Let us introduce some notations before stating our result.
 For a graded algebra $G$, we introduce the truncation